nculwell/MathStudy/ProbStats.md

   Conceptual introduction to statistics with minimal math.
 Widely viewed as the best introduction to how to think about statistics.

-- Diez, Barr, Çetinkaya-Rundel - *OpenIntro Statistics*
+- Diez, Barr, Çetinkaya-Rundel. *OpenIntro Statistics*

   Get it free online here: https://www.openintro.org/stat/textbook.php?stat_book=os